Robertas Antinis

 He is a winner of the National Culture and Art Prize.

 Life

+His dad, Robertas Antinis (1898-1981), was a sculptor and painter.
+He first created sculptures with his father, before beginning to create them on his own.

 He graduated from the Applied Arts School in Riga in 1965, and the Latvian State Art Academy in 1970.

 He worked as a teacher at Kaunas children's art school in 1973–75.

 From 1997, he was a lecturer of Vilnius Art Academy, and was a docent at the Kaunas Art Institute.

 He has been a member of the Lithuanian Artists’ Union since 1974.

 He started participating in exhibitions from 1969.

-He is a member of Post Ars group.
+He is a member of the Post Ars group, who produce art installations, performances, and "happenings".